 Occasionally students will be timetabled to sit two examinations at the same time, this is called a clash.
-You will also receive a separate letter explaining what will happen on the day - We will contact you.

 The advice you receive will depend on whether the exam clash is in the morning or the afternoon exam session.
-Either way, bring a drink and some food.
-You will be given time to relax after your first exam before starting the next.
-You will be isolated from other students and supervised by an invigilator at all times.
+At some point you will be isolated from other students and supervised by an invigilator - at this time you may need to bring a drink and some food.
+Clash students will receive separate information explaining what will happen on the day.